Uri woman's murder mystery solved, accused arrested: Police

-Police Sunday claimed to have solved a murder mystery in Uri of north Kashmir's Baramulla district by arresting the accused involved in the crime.
+Police on Sunday claimed to have solved a murder mystery in Uri area of north Kashmir's Baramulla district by arresting the accused involved in the crime.

+The relatives of the deceased woman also held protests against her in-laws alleging that she was murdered.

-Qayoom said the husband of the deceased woman is presently working outside the state and was working in Srinagar earlier.
+Police said that the husband of the deceased woman is presently working outside the state and was working in Srinagar earlier.

-SSP Baramulla said that various suspects were called for questioning in which one suspect namely Qadeer Ahmad Khatana son of Ab Majeed, who happens to be brother-in-law and cousin of deceased woman was also questioned.
+Addressing the media SSP Baramulla said that various suspects were called for questioning in which one suspect namely Qadeer Ahmad Khatana son of Abdul Majeed, who happens to be brother-in-law and cousin of the the deceased woman was also questioned.

 "On the fateful night accused after having dinner entered his room as usual along with his wife and kids.
 After noticing that his wife and kids slept, the accused entered the room of Shahida Begum at midnight."